 The Grist Mill & Covered Bridge

 We saw the mill on our first visit to Stone Mountain in December and during this trip in the summer, we were able to kayak over to the bridge instead of drive.

 There are 15 miles of walking and hiking trails throughout the park, including a one-mile hike to the top of the mountain.
-Choose one of the 7 trails to experience the nature of Stone Mountain.
-You can also walk, jog, or bike the paved route around the base of the mountain.
+Choose one of the 7 trails to immerse yourself in nature at Stone Mountain.

 Have a Picnic

-The Studdard Picnic Area and the Triangle Picnic Area.
-There are more than 200 picnic tables available at the Studdard Picnic Area alone.
-So no matter how busy you think the park may be, there will be plenty of room for your picnic!
+The Studdard Picnic Area has more than 200 picnic tables!
+So no matter how busy you think the park may be, there will likely be plenty of room for your picnic!

 - Bike & Segway Tours

-Ride the Ducks
+- Ride the Ducks

 We have visited the park twice and still haven’t seen everything that it has to offer.
-Hopefully, there’s another trip or two to the Georgia mountain in our future!
+Hopefully, there will be another trip or two to this Georgia mountain in the future!